CHRONIC MUSCULOSKELETAL PAIN CARE: SPINAL MANIPULATION

 therapy), lifestyle changes (diet, no smoking), and referral for co-management

 as necessary.
-(1) These recommendations echo and improve
+(1) These recommendations echo and enhance

 prior such studies.
 One group of researchers offered